CURRENTLY FUNDED PROJECTS

 August 2021 – August 2023

-In SPICE, I aim to enhance our knowledge of oceanic heat and carbon uptake in the Southern Ocean in order to reduce uncertainties in future global climate model projections.
-Using ocean observations from state-of-the-art autonomous platforms and high-resolution numerical simulations, I will 1) quantify the variability of heat and carbon air-sea fluxes in the Southern Ocean and 2) better understand how ocean submesoscale processes modulate heat and carbon exchange between the atmosphere and ocean interior.
+The goal of SPICE is to 1) quantify the variability of heat and carbon air-sea fluxes in the Southern Ocean and 2) better understand how ocean submesoscale processes modulate heat and carbon exchange between the atmosphere and ocean interior.

 Southern Ocean Carbon and Heat Impact on Climate